 |PLAN||PREMIUM||MOOP||Plan Type||Star Rating|

 Medigap Plan N is a cheaper alternative to Plan G with lower premiums.
 Plan N premiums run between $129-$181 per month, but the plan requires copays at the emergency room and doctor’s office.
+It does a great job of keeping your medical costs low.

 |LETTER PLAN||LOWEST PREMIUM||HIGHEST PREMIUM|